ivan-usov-org/bec/docs/source/developer/bec_sim.md

 Out[15]: ['constant', 'gaussian']
 ```
 ### Simulation scenarios
-As mentioned earlier, the simulation frameworks enable us to replay certain simulation scenarios easily.
+As mentioned earlier, the simulation frameworks enable users to replay certain simulation scenarios easily.
 The two current examples serve as templates for implementing new scenarios.
-New implementations need to inherit from the abstract class `DeviceProxy` and implement the `_compute` method, which overrides the computation method for the given signal.
+New implementations should to inherit from the abstract class `DeviceProxy` and implement the `_compute` method, which overrides the computation method for the given signal.
 An example config entry for the given scenarios is stored in their docstring.
 For example, for the class `H5ImageReplayProxy`:
 ```yaml
 h5_image_sim:
     readoutPriority: baseline